 Denon DJ MC7000 Review

 My name is Brennan Galley and I am the Canadian Technical Sales Manager for inMusic Canada.
 I tour Canada coast to coast and show musicians how to use innovative instruments, DJ and Music production equipment.
-One of the companies I represent is Denon DJ.
-The MC7000 is a product that I am currently touring with.
+One of the companies I represent is Denon DJ, and the MC7000 is a product that I am currently touring with.

 01. Denon DJ MC7000 Introduction

-The Denon DJ MC7000 is a DJ controller that has two USB ports on the back.
-This allows it to be a controller for two different laptops simultaneously.
-It ships with the full version of Serato DJ and three expansion packs.
-The expansion packs are Pitch N Time, Flip and Serato video.
-In this intro Video I show how to use the Cue points to perform a track.
+The Denon DJ MC7000 is a DJ controller that has two USB ports on the back, allowing it to be used to control two different laptops simultaneously.
+It ships with the full version of Serato DJ and three expansion packs: Pitch ‘n Time, Flip and Serato video.
+In this intro video I show how to use the cue points to perform a track.

-The Roll Feature on the MC7000 allows you to quickly repeat sections of the song.
-The Roll is unlatched.
-This means that when you release the pad.
-The song will pay back from where it would have been, as if you’d done nothing.
+The Roll feature on the MC7000 allows you to quickly repeat sections of the song.
+The Roll is unlatched, which means that when you release the pad the song will play back from where it would have been, as if you’d done nothing.
 This allows you to stay with the flow of the original song but quickly grab parts to repeat.

 When you are in the roll section of the MC7000 the bottom four pads are for jumping around the track.
 The bottom left pad will jump backwards, and the bottom right pad will jump forwards.
 The two pads on the bottom middle are used for increasing or decreasing how far the track will jump.
 This video shows how to use this feature for a performance.